ibm-cloud-docs/vpc/ts-asymmetric-routing.md

 Force traffic in both directions through the same firewall-router.
 {: tsResolve}

-For more information about asymemtric routing solutions, see [Centralize communication through a VPC Transit Hub and Spoke architecture - Part one](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1) and [Centralize communication through a VPC Transit Hub and Spoke architecture - Part two](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit2).
+For more information about asymmetric routing solutions, see [Centralize communication through a VPC Transit Hub and Spoke architecture - Part one](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1) and [Centralize communication through a VPC Transit Hub and Spoke architecture - Part two](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit2).